johanmcquillan/conquest_stm/INPUT.md

 where $\chi$ and $\psi$ are the tip and sample wavefunctions respectively, and $\Sigma$ is ANY surface in the vacuum region between them.
 The method of Paz and Soler involves evaluating this integral close to the sample atoms, as it is $\psi(\mathbf{r})$ that becomes less accurate at larger distances.
 This wavefunction is calculated by CONQUEST during a simulation and is thus an input to this program (or rather the basis sets and coefficients are).
 The tip state must be determined by this program.

 Explicit simulation of the atoms that constitute the STM probe tip is costly.
 Qualitative agreement with experiment can usually be achieved through the Tersoff-Hamann approximation.
-Representing the tip as a Dirac delta peak at $\mathbf{R}$ and solving the Schrödinger equation yields a Green's function that represents a spherical $s$-wave tip state:
+Representing the tip as a Dirac delta peak at $\mathbf{R}$ and solving the Schrödinger equation yields a Green's function that represents a spherical s-wave tip state:
 $$
     \begin{aligned}
         \left(-\frac{1}{2} \nabla^2 - (\phi - \varepsilon_F) \right) G(\mathbf{r} - \mathbf{R}) & = -\delta(\mathbf{r} - \mathbf{R}), \\